Christianity Explained, 4 - Repentance

 “Now when they heard this, they were pricked in their heart, and said unto Peter and to the rest of the apostles, Men and brethren, what shall we do?
 Then Peter said unto them, Repent, and be baptized every one of you in the name of Jesus Christ for the remission of sins, and ye shall receive the gift of the Holy Ghost." - Acts 2:37-38

-After Peter had preached a long talk to non-believers after the Holy Spirit was released on the Christians at Pentecost, they were convicted at the heart and asked Peter what they needed to do next.
-He said the first thing was repentance, however, this can only come after the gospel has been first communicated and God’s truth draws us back to Himself.
+After Peter had preached a long talk to non-believers after the Holy Spirit was released on the Christians at Pentecost, they were convicted at heart and asked Peter what they needed to do next.
+He said the first thing was repentance; however, this can only come after the gospel has been first communicated, and God’s truth draws us back to Himself.

 So What is Repentance?

 It’s more than just saying sorry and asking for forgiveness.
 It’s fully admitting who we are and turning away from that way of being.
-Wikipedia defines it as ‘the authority of reviewing ones actions and feeling contrition or regret for past wrongs, which is accompanied by commitment to change for the better’
+Wikipedia defines it as ‘the authority of reviewing one's actions and feeling contrition or regret for past wrongs, which is accompanied by a commitment to change for the better.’